itzsBananas/HW-5-CS4650-StevenC/README.md

 # HW-5-CS4650-StevenC
-Retrieving keywords of COVID-19 news with News API and spaCy
+Retrieving keywords of COVID-19 news with News API and spaCy Used to help predict stock trends for the Stock Simulation Game

 Created by Steven Chan
 Homework for CS 4650: Big Data Analytics and Cloud Computing